KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 * Take a look at the [overview for creating tests](docs/creating_tests.md).

 #### **GitHub Cloud CI Testing**
 Pull Requests to GitHub are tested in the cloud on Linux and Windows VMs.
-The Linux VMs use [Travis CI](https://travis-ci.com/KhronosGroup/Vulkan-ValidationLayers) with the sequence of commands driven by the [.travis.yml](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/.travis.yml) file.
+The Linux VMs use [Github Actions](https://github.com/KhronosGroup/Vulkan-ValidationLayers/actions) with the sequence of commands driven by the [ci_build.yml](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/.github/workflows/ci_build.yml) file.
 The Windows VMs use [AppVeyor](https://ci.appveyor.com/project/Khronoswebmaster/vulkan-validationlayers/branch/master) with the sequence of commands driven by the [.appveyor.yml](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/.appveyor.yml) file.

 The Linux testing includes iterating on all of the validation layer tests over multiple [different device](https://github.com/KhronosGroup/Vulkan-ValidationLayers/tree/master/tests/device_profiles) profiles using the [devsim layer](https://github.com/LunarG/VulkanTools/tree/master/layersvt) in combination with the [mock icd](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/icd).
 This is a fast way to simulate testing across different devices.
 Any new tests must pass across all device profiles.